NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/SlicerCBM/README.md

 2. Discussed opportunities for integrating [SlicerCBM](https://slicercbm.org) with [NousNav](https://www.nousnav.org) for image-guided surgery simulations (both as a research tool and for potential clinical applications).

+3. Solved the EEG forward problem on the SPL brain atlas mesh created using the [SlicerAtlasEditor](https://github.com/andy9t7/SlicerAtlasEditor) from the [Open Meshed Anatomy](https://projectweek.na-mic.org/PW39_2023_Montreal/Projects/OpenMeshedAnatomy/) project.

-3. We will continue working on SlicerCBM next week at PerkLab (Queen's University).
+4. We will continue working on SlicerCBM next week at PerkLab (Queen's University).

 # Illustrations